uvapl/uva-prog-physics/10 Workshops/10 Week 1/30 Hacker Practice.md

 # Hacker Practice

-These are really nice exercises for students who are more experienced or are very quick to go through the previous exercises (so make sure you have done them, they are compulsory!).
+These are really nice exercises for students who are more experienced or are very quick to go through the previous exercises (so make sure you have done them all!).
 If you have some time left, take a go at one of these below, and see if you're up to it!

-You definitely do not *have* to do them if you only have a little bit of time left.
+You definitely do not *have* to do them.
 However, you will get excellent practice in Python, and we will give you feedback on any optional work you turn in.

 ## Zeller's Algorithm